EzyWebwerkstaden/Docs/docs/guidlines/git.md

 So en example commit should look like this:
 - `PRJ-1 [FIX] Made changes to web.config so it's correct`
 - `PRJ-1 [SUBMODULE] Updated ezyRadixxBase`
-- `PRJ-1 [TEMP] Made changes to web.config in order to test SSR code
+- `PRJ-1 [TEMP] Made changes to web.config in order to test SSR code`

+TODO: Make more examples and also make better messges for the example messages.